-Social Media Marketing for Insurance Agents
+The Essential Guide to Social Media Marketing for Insurance Agents

 Gone are the days when social media was reserved for sharing pictures with family and friends.
 Today, social media serves as an effective way to network with other professionals and clients, and, as a result, grow your business.
 Here, we take a look at how agents can successfully use social media to connect with their clients.

-Share Useful Content
+Share Useful Content on a Regular Schedule

 Is there a big shockwave happening in the industry?
 Share it with your following.
 By posting relevant breaking news, your followers will know they can depend on you to lead them during tumultuous times.

 Go beyond breaking news, too.
-Social media posts are a great opportunity for insurance agents to share educational and instructional content that will help followers understand the nuances of your products and the industry at large.
+Insurance social media posts are a great opportunity for agents to share educational and instructional content that will help followers understand the nuances of your products and the industry at large.
 When sharing content, make sure to explain how the subject matter will benefit your followers to encourage them to click and read the article.
 By sharing valuable, quality content, you let your clients know that you understand and care about their needs and concerns.

-Be prepared to pay to play the game of social media marketing.
+Be prepared to pay to play the game of insurance social media marketing.
 Facebook business pages reach less than 2% of the fan audience on nonpaid posts, according to vendesocial.
 This means your odds of showing up in your clients’ social media feeds organically (without putting money behind a post) is very slim.

 Finally, set a budget for your paid social media marketing efforts and don’t go over that amount unless you feel it’s completely necessary.
 A good strategy is to determine how much you want to spend on each social post when you’re planning your posting schedule.